kimruddock/pawelgrzybek.github.io/_posts/2016-04-18-css-mixins-with-apply-rule.md

 ---
-title: Native CSS mixins with @apply rule
+title: CSS mixins with @apply rule
-excerpt: I am very excited about a recently added CSS features.
-Previously we discussed custom properties, now it's a time to talk about native mixins using the @apply rule.
+excerpt: I'm excited about a recently added CSS features.
+Previously we discussed custom properties, now it's a time to talk about mixins using the @apply rule.
 photo: 2016-04-18.jpg
 ---